 In addition, many companies that are selling cheap bundles of sage are not harvesting the herb sustainably, and because of this, its natural habitat is being threatened.
 In order to grow back, sage leaves must be pruned correctly, and the base of the plant has to be left intact.
 However, many companies are simply clearcutting fields of sage—which means they’re cutting off the plant at the base, making it impossible for it to grow back.
 This kills the plants and over time, it can alter the natural ecosystem of the area.
-Thankfully, white sage is not endangered, but if this trend continues and companies continue to sell it in mass quantities, it could easily land on the list of threatened species.
+Then there are even those who are taking white sage from public lands without a permit.
+In June 2018, 4 people were arrested after illegally harvesting over 400 lbs of white sage from North Etiwanda Preserve in California.
+Thankfully, white sage is not endangered; but if companies continue to sell it in mass quantities, and as climate change and record-breaking droughts further stress the ecosystems in California, it could easily land on the list of threatened species.

 So, should you personally be using sage in your spiritual practice?
 There isn’t necessarily a right or wrong answer to that question—but it’s best to err on the side of caution.
 Whenever we’re engaging in a practice that comes from a culture we’re not a part of, we should always do our research and make sure we’re respecting its roots—and sometimes, that could mean simply not participating.
 Other herbs like lavender, sweetgrass, and cedar are also said to have cleansing properties, so you have plenty of other options to choose from.